K-PaaS/application-platform-guide-eng/install/service/gateway.md

 ### <div id="1.1"/> 1.1.
 Purpose

-This document (Application Gateway Service Pack Installation Guide) describes how to install the Application Gateway Service Pack, which is a service pack provided by PaaS-TA, using Bosh
+This document (Application Gateway Service Pack Installation Guide) describes how to install the Application Gateway Service Pack, which is a service pack provided by PaaS-TA, using Bosh.

 ### <div id="1.2"/> 1.2.
 Range